 Dealing with challenging negotiators

-Three new research studies offer advice on how to cope with counterparts who display varying degrees of difficult behavior.
+Three research studies offer advice on how to cope with counterparts who display varying degrees of difficult behavior.

 By — on / Dealing with Difficult People